peterneyens/http4s/docs/src/main/tut/json.md

 or client, we need an `EntityDecoder[JSON]` to receive it.

-The `org.http4s.circe._` package provides an implicit `EntityDecoder[Json]`.
+The `org.http4s.circe._` package provides an implicit `EntityDecoder[F, Json]`.
 This makes it very easy to decode a request or response body to JSON using the [`as` syntax]:

 ```tut:book